History of MetLife Stadium in Timeline

 MetLife Stadium

-1913: Polo Grounds Host Giants and Yankees
+1913: Polo Grounds host baseball Giants and Yankees

 In 1913, the Polo Grounds became home to both the baseball Giants and Yankees.

-1922: Polo Grounds host Giants and Yankees
+1922: Polo Grounds continue to host baseball Giants and Yankees

-1974: Shea Stadium Houses Mets and Yankees
+1974: Shea Stadium houses Mets and Yankees

-1975: Shea Stadium Houses Mets, Yankees, Jets and Giants
+1975: Shea Stadium houses Mets, Yankees, Jets, and Giants

-1984: Giants Stadium Hosts Giants and Jets
+1984: Giants Stadium hosts Giants and Jets

-2005: Progress on West Side Stadium Halted
+2005: West Side Stadium project halted

 July 26, 2009: Meadowlands Rail Line Opens

-2009: Giants Stadium Hosts Giants and Jets
+2009: Giants Stadium continues to host Giants and Jets

 In 2009, MetLife Stadium was named the "Greenest Stadium" in the NFL by the Environmental Protection Agency (EPA).

-May 7, 2010: Mexico vs. Ecuador International Exhibition Match
+May 7, 2010: International Exhibition Match: Mexico vs. Ecuador

 May 25, 2010: Super Bowl XLVIII Awarded to MetLife Stadium

-August 2010: Replaceable Team Logos at Midfield Removed After Hixon Injury
+August 2010: Midfield Logo Change After Injury

 October 16, 2010: Rutgers vs Army College Football Game

-2010: MetLife Stadium Opens
+2010: MetLife Stadium Opening

-March 26, 2011: United States vs. Argentina International Friendly
+March 26, 2011: International Friendly: United States vs. Argentina

 June 18, 2011: 2011 CONCACAF Gold Cup Quarter-Final Matches

-On June 18, 2011, MetLife Stadium hosted two quarter-final matches of the 2011 CONCACAF Gold Cup: Costa Rica vs. Honduras and Mexico vs. Guatemala.
+On June 18, 2011, MetLife Stadium hosted two quarter-final matches of the 2011 CONCACAF Gold Cup: Costa Rica vs. Honduras (1–1, Honduras won 4–2 on penalties) and Mexico vs. Guatemala (2–1).

 On June 27, 2011, it was reported that MetLife entered discussions to purchase naming rights to the stadium.

-June 9, 2012: Argentina vs. Brazil Friendly Match
+June 9, 2012: Friendly Match: Argentina vs. Brazil

 August 1, 2012: 12th Siyum HaShas

-November 14, 2012: Colombia vs. Brazil Exhibition Match
+November 14, 2012: Exhibition Match: Colombia vs. Brazil

-2012: "Solar Ring" Designed and Installed
+2012: "Solar Ring" Design and Installation

-2012: New York's Bid for the 2012 Summer Olympics
+2012: New York's bid for the 2012 Summer Olympics

 April 7, 2013: WrestleMania 29 Held at MetLife Stadium